-This plan, RiverSpring MAP (HMO D-SNP), is offered by ElderServe Health, Inc. d/b/a RiverSpring Health Plans (When this Evidence of Coverage says "we," "us," or "our," it means RiverSpring Health Plans.
-When it says "plan" or "our plan," it means RiverSpring MAP (HMO D-SNP).
+This plan, RiverSpring MAP (HMO D-SNP), is offered by ElderServe Health, Inc. (d/b/a RiverSpring Health Plans) (When this Evidence of Coverage says "we," "us," or "our," it means ElderServe Health, Inc. (d/b/a RiverSpring Health Plans).
+When it says "plan" or "our plan," it means RiverSpring MAP (HMO D-SNP).)